 If you are running on a COBOL platform that isn't performing for you, please get in touch to talk about how we may be able to help.

 Have you heard any talk about Cloud Computing lately?

 Perhaps you have, but you didn't join the conversation because you thought that offering your ICOBOL application as a cloud-based service was way too complicated.
 By combining a Linux-based ICOBOL server with our thin client product, it may be easier than you think.
 And when it comes to hosting that server, we can make that easy as well and help you get started on servers hosted by a major hosting provider.
 We have been helping our clients do just that for nearly 10 years now, with dozens of companies running their businesses on ICOBOL servers in the cloud.

-Give us a call and ask about our COBOL programming services.
+Give us a call and ask about our cloud services.
 We can help.

 Are You Running on Borrowed Time?

 Although you may have replaced your aging Data General hardware years ago, perhaps you are still running software that is just about as old -- an outdated and unsupported revision of ICOBOL 2 or ICOBOL 3 running on an outdated and unsupported Windows PC running Windows XP or Vista or Server 2003.
 If so, your PC isn't so different from those ancient Data General minicomputers - it is probably on its last legs and a catastrophic failure is sneaking up on you.
 Because ICOBOL 5 can run the programs built for ICOBOL 2, 3, or 4 it may be easier than you think to upgrade to a new system that is being actively supported.